 Spanish Opening – Why is it so popular for black?

 After the moves 1.e4 e5 2.Nf3 Nc6 3.Bb5 Nf6 white usually continues with 4.0-0 Nxe4 5.d4 Nd6 6.Bxc6 dxc6 5.dxe5 Nf5 6.Qxd8+ Kxd8

-In this article we are going to show a couple of ideas for white in order to avoid the mainline and keep the game somewhat more tense.
+In this article, we are going to show a couple of ideas for white in order to avoid the mainline and keep the game somewhat tenser.
 It’s true that it’s very difficult (if not impossible) to claim any opening advantage with the lines we examine here but, nevertheless, they deserve serious attention.

 In the game Carlsen – Caruana, the world champion played for the rupture with f2-f4 after capturing black’s dark squares bishop.
 The resulting position was a middlegame with opposite color bishops in which white had some pressure along the F file.

 The second game was played between Yu Yangi and Kramnik.
 With this victory over the former world champion, Yu Yangi secured the sole first place in the Qatar Masters last year.
 Yu Yangi is one of the specialists in this line, so it’s worth looking at his games.